 There are many reasons why we like to run.
 Running is a great way to get fit and lose weight.
 Some like the challenge of finishing a race in a certain time.

 I treat running like a hobby.
-It’s something I love to do and when I’m not running I’m looking forward to the next opportunity.
+It’s something I love to do and when I’m not running I’m looking forward to the next one.

 Finishing under a certain time is not something I put much focus on.
-However, no different from most other intermediate runners I wanted to increase my distance.
+However, like most intermediate runners I wanted to increase my running distance.

 Here’s how I was able to do it:

 1. First I had to figure out my cadence.
 Cadence and running stride rate are interchangeable words.
 Cadence is calculated in Strides Per Minute or SPM.
 You can figure out your own cadence by counting the number of times your right or left foot hits the ground in a minute.
 Let’s say your right foot hit the ground 50 times in 60 seconds.
 Take that number and double it to get the total for both feet.
 So your cadence in this example would be 100 Strides Per Minute.